wpmetabox/docsv2/docs/tutorials/create-dynamic-favicon.md

 ![The fiedls will be shown](https://i.imgur.com/faszUxs.png)

-## Step 3: Set the field’s value to be favicon
+## 3. Setting the field’s value to be favicon

 The current favicon of your product page is now the site’s one.
 Thus, we will replace it with the custom field’s value.